China bans financial, payment institutions from cryptocurrency business

 The institutions must not provide saving, trust or pledging services of cryptocurrency, nor issue financial product related to cryptocurrency, the statement also said.

+The moves were not Beijing’s first moves against digital currency.
+In 2017, China shut down its local cryptocurrency exchanges, smothering a speculative market that had accounted for 90% of global bitcoin trading.

+In June 2019, the People’s Bank of China issued a statement saying it would block access to all domestic and foreign cryptocurrency exchanges and Initial Coin Offering websites, aiming to clamp down on all cryptocurrency trading with a ban on foreign exchanges.

-The statement also highlighted the risks of cryptocurrency trading, saying vitural currencies “are not supported by real value”, their prices are easily manipulated, and trading contracts are not protected by Chinese law.
+The statement also highlighted the risks of cryptocurrency trading, saying virtual currencies “are not supported by real value”, their prices are easily manipulated, and trading contracts are not protected by Chinese law.

 The three industry bodies are: the National Internet Finance Association of China, the China Banking Association and the Payment and Clearing Association of China.

-Reporting by Samuel Shen and Twinnie Siu; Writing by Roxanne Liu; Editing by Andrew Heavens and Jane Merriman
+Reporting by Samuel Shen and Twinnie Siu; Additional reporting by Alden Bentley and Gertrude Chavez; Editing by Andrew Heavens, Jane Merriman and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.